 The resulting lack of vibration control could prove to be very destructive.
 Rubber is also a poor dissipator of heat, and dampers by their nature create heat as they work to reduce vibration.
-As the rubber in your OEM damper gets hotter, it does not work as well as when its cold.
+As the rubber in your OEM damper gets hotter, it does not work as well as when it is cold.
 Second, rubber breaks down when exposed to the elements.
 Over time, the rubber strip can crack and begin to deteriorate due to age and exposure.
 This damper degradation can lead to inertia ring slippage, damper failure, and uncontrolled torsional vibration, which leads to costly parts breakage.

 All of the Fluidamper Viscous Harmonic Balancers are MADE IN THE USA!

 Please feel free to Contact Us if you require any further information about the Viscous Crankshaft Damper you need for your engine?